strath-sdr/rfsoc_sam/README.md

 This will forcefully install the latest version of the Spectrum Analyser to your development board.
 You will find the Spectrum Analyser notebooks in the Jupyter workspace directory.
 The folder will be named 'spectrum-analyzer'.

 ## ZCU111 Setup
 The ZCU111 image requres a few changes to operate correctly.
 It is absolutely essential that the xrfdc package is patched.
-If you would like to use Voila, you will also need to follow the Voila package installation instructions.
-Voila is not essential, and is only required if you would like to explore the Spectrum Analyser dashboard using a standalone server.

-We first need to patch the current xrfdc drivers, this procedure will overwrite the xrfdc's `__init__.py`.
+This procedure will overwrite the xrfdc's `__init__.py`.
 You will not lose any current xrfdc functionality.
 You will gain thresholding capabilities and fabric read and write register configuration.
 These are required by the Spectrum Analyser to operate correctly.

 **(xrfdc patch)** In the terminal window, run the following script:
 ```sh